About MAC

 I am originally from Madison and moved back with my husband and 4 children.
 I was a competitive swimmer and turned my love of the sport into coaching.
 I have coached a variety of levels from beginner 8 and Unders to State and National Champions.

-Jake Shackelford, a native of Wauwatosa, WI, comes to MAC from the Jersey Wahoos where he spent the last 3 years as the Associate Head Coach.
+Jake Shackelford, a native of Wauwatosa, WI, comes to MAC from the Jersey Wahoos where he spent 3 years as the Associate Head Coach.
 He assisted the National Team and Age Group program focusing on overall team development from novice to elite athletes.
 During his time in New Jersey, the Wahoos developed into one of the premiere swim teams in the country, ranking 52nd (2020), 35th (2021), 27th (2022) in USA Swimming’s Club Excellence Program, as well as being named the #6 age group team in the country for 2022.
 At Wahoos, Jake has coached numerous athletes to Top 10 National Rankings, Olympic Trials, Junior Nationals, including an 11-12 National Age Group Record (100 Fly), National Junior Team selection (1500 Free), and a Junior World Record (4 x 100 FR-Relay) at the recent Junior Pan Pacs.

 Prior to his stop in New Jersey, Jake also spent time at the Northern Kentucky Clippers as a lead age group and senior coach where they achieved Gold Medal Status in Club excellence twice in 2017 & 2020.
 Jake focused on overall team development as well as recruitment from local Country Club and Summer League teams.